blewjy/slate/source/includes/flight_plans.md

 Every flight requires a valid and approved `flight plan` before your drone can safely take off.
 There are many factors that need to be taken into account when creating a `flight plan`, including the `plan type`, `requirements`, `commands`, and more.
 Every `flight plan` must be tagged to an existing `deployment`, and each `flight plan` can be reused as required for multiple `flight sessions`.

+The `plan` object within the `flight_plan` contains the main `commands` that will be executed during the flight.
+Each `command` object contains some parameters that will determine the absolute flight path of the drones.
+This path will also have to be within the `deployment_area` of the `deployment`, which should have been earlier specified by a GeoJSON FeatureCollection.

 > A full `flight_plan` object, including all optional properties

 ```json